 But a data analyst degree isn’t the only way to launch a career.
 If you decide to change your career trajectory to become a data analyst and come from a non-traditional background, there are several resources to assist you in finding a job in the field.

-Online learning platforms such as Coursera, Udemy, edx can be used to assist you in developing the skill sets needed to become a data analyst.
-There are platforms like Kaggle that help you with a dataset that can be used to get practical hands-on knowledge in using necessary tools and tackling the challenges while working with datasets to come up with solutions.
-Data science bootcamp training or data analyst certifications are another way you could get into a data analyst role without a formal degree.
+Online learning platforms such as Coursera, Udemy, and Edx can be used to assist you in developing the skill sets needed to become a data analyst.
+There are platforms like Kaggle that help you with a dataset that can be used to get practical hands-on knowledge in using necessary tools and tackling challenges while working with datasets to come up with solutions.

 Regardless of how you prepare for a career as a data analyst, it is important to keep current on evolving tools and platforms to analyze the data.
-The career path of a data analyst has diverse forks depending on the industry of employment.
-It has become common for a data analyst to move into a data scientist role, although this depends on the industry if the option is available.
+The career path of a data analyst has diverse forks depending on the employment industry.

-There is an overlap between the roles and responsibilities of a data analyst and a data scientist.
 A data scientist is expected to frame the right questions to help business growth and development.
 In contrast, a data analyst is provided with questions that can be answered through data management and manipulation.
-Data scientists need to have a greater understanding of mathematical models, machine learning, and technical skills than data analysts to deploy their work in a production environment.

 How To Become a Data Analyst